N-Argyle/node-slack-file-downloader/README.md

 2. The tool recursively scans the specified directory for all JSON files.
 3. For each JSON file found, it parses the content and looks for file entries.
 4. When it finds a file entry with a `url_private_download`, it downloads the file to the same directory as the JSON file.
+5. Downloads are processed concurrently, with a configurable limit (default 3).
+6. Progress bars show the status of individual file downloads and overall progress.

 ## Requirements

 - Node.js (version 18 or higher recommended)

-## Dependencies

-- node-fetch: For downloading files
-- glob: For recursive file searching
-- yargs: For parsing command-line arguments

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing

-Feel free to fork.
-This was a one-off project to quickly download some old Slack workspace files.
-I don't plan on maintaining it unless I need to use it again.
+Feel free to fork this repository and submit pull requests.
+While this was initially a one-off project, contributions to improve functionality or fix bugs are welcome.